yufeizhao/yufeizhao.github.io/a34/index.md

 - For multi-part problems, you may decide what counts as "one solution", as long as it is reasonable (i.e., not too trivial).
 - After each homework is due, you are allowed and encouraged to discuss your solutions on Piazza (link in Canvas).

+If you wish to get a head start on later problem sets, you can check out the material from previous semesters (see links at the bottom).
+This year's problem sets will likely be mostly the same, although there could be minor changes and re-numbering.

 ### Submission

 - Begin each solution on a new page.
-- Homework must be submitted on Gradescope (accessible from Canvas) before the beginning of the class meeting.
+- Homework must be submitted on Gradescope (accessible from Canvas) by 1pm, before the beginning of the class meeting, preferably earlier.
 - Submission may be carefully handwritten or typed (illegible submissions are unacceptable).
 - Homework will be graded similarly to the Putnam competition.
 - Problems range widely in difficulty.
 You are encouraged to challenge yourself and put your best foot forward.